 Section 3.
-Local experience, presence and community relations 3.1 Ongoing programmes in sector area Outline of type / scope of ongoing programmes in the areas relevant to outcomes and outputs outlined in section 1.3 of the call (please make reference to each relevant outcome and output) 3.2 Knowledge of the local context Outline of presence and community relations in the proposed programme location(s) 3.3 Existing networks Outline of ongoing collaborations with national institutions and local communities in the sector area
+Local experience, presence and community relations 3.1 Ongoing programmes in sector area Outline of type / scope of ongoing programmes in the sector area 3.2 Knowledge of the local context Outline of presence and community relations in the proposed programme location(s) 3.3 Existing networks Outline of ongoing collaborations with national institutions and local communities in the sector area

 Section 4.
-Managen nent Ability 4.1 Annual budget Size of annual budget (previous year, USD) Source of core funds or income Main funding partners/ donors 4.2 Core staff Outline of number and key functions of core organisation staff 4.3 Any other information demonstrating financial capacity E.g. results of previous capacity assessments if available (such as the micro assessment)
+Manager Section 4.
+Management Ability 4.1 Annual budget Size of annual budget (previous year, USD) Source of core funds or income Main funding partners/ donors 4.2 Core staff Outline of number and key functions of core organisation staff 4.3 Any other information demonstrating financial capacity E.g. results of previous capacity assessments if available (such as the micro assessment)